Year of release: 2018

 The climax comes after half an hour.
 The rhythmic synthesized sounds that come into play strongly resemble the steps of viscous slush.
 The ultimate goal is already close...
 Then an extensive panorama of 6-8 minutes opens.
 During this period, all the additional sounds recede, bringing forth a naked ambient that draws images that are filled with colossal Darkness that cannot be expressed in words.
 In the end, the album comes to something bottomless and ritualistic, and the great descent ends.
 One would like to add “and the camera floats away...”.

 Having caught my breath, and trying to analyze what I heard, I cannot reach an unambiguous conclusion.
 In my opinion, that part of the album that comes after the 30th minute is much stronger.
 On the other hand, there is a place for contrast on which the spectacularity of almost any phenomenon is based.
 If the first half hour were just as powerful, the sensations from the ending would probably be very blurry.
 Therefore, whatever one may say, the album should be listened to in its entirety, despite the duration.
 Genre requirements!
 Fans of previous works of Horth must buy it.
 The album was released as digisleeve with the simplest design.
 The label asks for 6$ only.
-See more details in this video.
+See more details on a video.